asivitz/Hickory/Readme.md

 # Hickory

-A practical game engine built around an Entity-System and implemented in Haskell.
+A practical game engine built in Haskell.

+Hickory is based on the concept of Entity-Systems.
 For more information on Entity-Systems, check out [these articles](http://entity-systems.wikidot.com/).

 ## Documentation

 Look in the Example directory for a simple project.

+$ cd Example/
+$ rake
+$ ./example

 ## Contributing